Shark Wandvac Review

 Pet Hair

-Our final tests focused on how easily the Shark cleaned up after your furry friends.
-These account for a tenth of its final score and it did alright, earning a 6 out of 10.
-We spread out donated pet hair on a couch cushion and on a carpet and assessed how much it picked up to determine scores.
-The Shark got 99% of the hair from the cushion using its upholstery brush — we found this to be far more effective than its standard brush — and the vast majority of it made it into the collection bin without becoming tangled up on the brush.
-It did almost as well on the carpet, but it left behind a bit more and a decent amount remained trapped on the brush, rather than making it all the way into the collection bin.
+Our final tests focused on how easily the vacuums could clean up after our furry friends.
+We spread out donated pet hair on a couch cushion and a carpet sample to assess how much each contender picked up.
+The Wandvac vacuumed 99% of the hair from the cushion using its upholstery brush — we found this to be far more effective than its standard brush — and the vast majority of it made it into the collection bin without becoming tangled up on the brush head.
+It did almost as well on the carpet, but it left behind a bit more, and a decent amount remained trapped on the brush head rather than making it into the collection bin.